-Practitioners of GIS technology are used to thinking of the world in an abstraction that is almost cartoon in character.
+Practitioners of geospatial technology are used to thinking of the world in an abstraction that is almost cartoon in character.
 This is because the world, even at the conceptual level, is too full of complex shapes, patterns, details, and change to model realistically.
-These complexities are eliminated in the Geospatial World, and replaced with simple, flat abstractions that are usually temporally and spatially static as well.
-The abstractions in the Geospatial World are difficult to characterize, so we will rely on the "GIS maturity" of the reader to appreciate how rivers come to be seen as lines, terrain as polyline simplifications of elevation contours, forests as polygons, and so forth.
+These complexities are eliminated in the Geospatial World, and replaced with abstractions that are usually temporally and spatially static as well.
+Please note, however, that an increasing number of applications are utilizing dynamic abstractions.

-Our little slice of the universe is redrawn at the Geospatial World level in cartoon fashion in Figure 2-1.
-Although we have drawn this cartoon in a perspective view, the Geospatial World is usually observed from a "top" view, that is, looking straight down.
+Our little slice of the universe is redrawn at the Geospatial World level in cartoon fashion in Figure 2-7.
 Notice that some features have vanished and others have become greatly simplified.
 For example, some windows, walls, and roofs of buildings have vanished.
-This is because they are not of interest to a GIS view of the world.
-They have become "invisible" to the GIS-minded.
-Of course, there is no universal definition of exactly what features are of interest to a GIS-minded individual, and perhaps sometimes a roof may be of interest.
+This is because they are not of interest to the information communities geospatial view of the world.
+They have become "invisible" to the community.
+Of course, there is no universal definition of exactly what features are of interest to a given community, and perhaps sometimes a roof may be of interest.
 The cartoon merely indicates that the Geospatial World is a subset and a simplification of the Conceptual World.

-The language spoken in the Geospatial World is that of the "GIS Discipline."
+The language spoken in the Geospatial World is that of the "Geospatial Discipline."

 In our example, the footprints of the houses remain, even that part of the footprint that was hidden behind another feature in a particular conceptual view.
-That is, from a GIS point of view, the full footprint of a building is "seen", even when some of it is not in view.
-Each GIS implementation has rules that specify what features are recognized in its Geospatial World, and how they are simplified from the Conceptual World.
+That is, from a typical GIS point of view, the full footprint of a building is "seen", even when some of it is not in view.
+Each geospatial technology implementation has rules that specify what features are recognized in its Geospatial World, and how they are simplified from the Conceptual World.
 For example, there may be a rule that a brick house is simplified to a 3-dimensional polyhedron, while a house with another surface material is simplified to its footprint polygon.
 Similarly, facts that were not visible (but which were a part of the conceptual model) in the Conceptual World view become obvious in the Geospatial World, such as the street centerline and property boundaries, because these facts are of special interest within the GIS discipline.